-- "15-64-105.
+- Section 35.
+Section 15-64-105, MCA, is amended to read: - "15-64-105.
 Procedure to compute tax in absence of statement -- estimation of tax -- failure to file -- penalty and interest.
-(1) If the marijuana product provider licensee operating a marijuana an adult-use dispensary fails to file any return required by 15-64-103 within the time required, the department may, at any time, audit the marijuana product provider licensee or estimate the taxes due from any information in its possession and, based on the audit or estimate, assess the marijuana product provider licensee for the taxes, penalties, and interest due the state. - (2) The department shall impose penalty and interest as provided in 15-1-216.
+(1) If the marijuana product provider licensee operating a marijuana dispensary fails to file any return required by 15-64-103 within the time required, the department may, at any time, audit the marijuana product provider licensee or estimate the taxes due from any information in its possession and, based on the audit or estimate, assess the marijuana product provider licensee for the taxes, penalties, and interest due the state. - (2) The department shall impose penalty and interest as provided in 15-1-216.
 The department shall mail to the marijuana product provider licensee a notice, pursuant to 15-1-211, of the tax, penalty, and interest proposed to be assessed.
 The notice must contain a statement that if payment is not made, a warrant for distraint may be filed.
 The marijuana product provider licensee may seek review of the determination pursuant to 15-1-211.
 The department may waive any penalty pursuant to 15-1-206."

-"15-64-106.
+- Section 36.
+Section 15-64-106, MCA, is amended to read: - "15-64-106.
 Authority to collect delinquent taxes.
-(1) (a) The department shall collect taxes that are delinquent as determined under this par
+(1) (a) The department shall collect taxes that are delinquent as determined under this part. - (b) If a tax imposed by this part or any portion of the tax is not paid when due, the department may issue a warrant for distraint as provided in Title 15, chapter 1, part 7.

-- (b) If a tax imposed by this part or any portion of the tax is not paid when due, the department may issue a warrant for distraint as provided in Title 15, chapter 1, part 7. - (2) In addition to any other remedy, in order to collect delinquent taxes after the time for appeal has expired, the department may direct the offset of tax refunds or other funds due the marijuana product provider licensee from the state, except wages subject to the provisions of 25-13-614 and retirement benefits. - (3) As provided in 15-1-705, the marijuana product provider licensee has the right to a review of the tax liability prior to any offset by the department. - (4) The department may file a claim for state funds on behalf of the marijuana product provider licensee if a claim is required before funds are available for offset."
+(2) In addition to any other remedy, in order to collect delinquent taxes after the time for appeal has expired, the department may direct the offset of tax refunds or other funds due the marijuana product provide licensee from the state, except wages subject to the provisions of 25-13-614 and retirement benefits.

+- (3) As provided in 15-1-705, the marijuana product provider licensee has the right to a review of the tax liability prior to any offset by the department. - (4) The department may file a claim for state funds on behalf of the marijuana product provider licensee if a claim is required before funds are available for offset."